Right on, ride on

 I experimented with using my phone to take pictures this ride, in part because it looks decent enough (as long as the lens is clean and I hold steady when I take a shot) and also because the pictures are automatically tagged with the location (which I had to fix in a few cases.)
 Without further ado, here are my (not so very spooky) pictures of the Tour de Grave:

-Posted in ride | No Comments »
+Posted in ride | Comments Off on Tour de Grave 2009

-Posted by teeheehee on 29th July 2009
+Posted by @teeheehee on 29th July 2009

 There’s an article today on Boston.com introducing a bike sharing proposal.
 (There’s also a sweet video with Nicole Freedman performing a small track stand in rainy conditions while waiting in traffic.)